Thoth- Prince of Cups

 Thoth-Prince of Cups

 Scorpio is noted as being the most Mysterious of Signs, making this card very complicated in its Water imagery.
-The Lotus is sacred to Water/Mother Goddess.
+The Lotus is sacred to Water.
 The calm and stagnant Lake beneath the Prince, is shown being disturbed by heavy rain; Rain being the volatile expression of Vapor that has become clouds.
-The reason the lake is shown stagnant, is because of the Alchemical secret process of putrefaction which is also symbolized by the scorpion (not shown because it is secret).
-According to Crowley, this card also illustrates the idea of putrefaction, an Alchemical process of purification.
-The other 2 processes of Scorpio are shown as the Serpent and the Eagle.
+The reason the lake is shown stagnant, is because of the Alchemical secret process of putrefaction which is also symbolized by the scorpion (not shown because it an earth crawler), the other 2 processes of Scorpio are shown as the Serpent and the Eagle.
 Sexual force and Higher Motion, in that order.

 The fact that this Thoth Deck card is Libra going over into Scorpio, suggests great volatility, as this influence implies tremendous power, energy and weight.